marl/bandhub/BandhubInfo.md

 ## HDF File Fields:
 ####	The most updated version of the HDF file is located in the /scratch/work/marl/bandhub folder and its titled BandhubDataset.h5.
 The dataset within the HDF file is entitled "bandhub".
 ####	The dataset contains the following fields:
-* trackId - str \newline
+* trackId - str
-Unique trackId which can be used to locate a track in the tracksStream of the Bandhub database
+** Unique trackId which can be used to locate a track in the tracksStream of the Bandhub database
 * songId - str
 		Uniquely identifies a collaboration or "mix" which might include a single track of a collection of tracks
 * masterOwner - str